Egg Roll in a Bowl

 Step Four: Simmer Everything Together

-Add coleslaw mix and prepared sauce (give it a quick whisk again), and cook, stirring occasionally, until the cabbage is tender, yet still has a bit of bite to it.
+Add the coleslaw mix and prepared sauce (give it a quick whisk again), and cook, stirring occasionally, until the cabbage is tender but still has a bit of bite.

 Step Five: Serve

 Remove the skillet from the heat.
-Top with sliced green onions (use the tops leftover from the stir-fry), sesame seeds for crunch, and a extra sriracha, if you like heat.
+Top with sliced green onions (use the tops leftover from the stir-fry), sesame seeds for crunch, and an extra sriracha, if you like heat.

 Ground turkey sauteed with coleslaw mix, green onions, soy sauce, garlic, ginger, and rice wine vinegar.